Trade/other name(s): Zytiga

 Abiraterone belongs to the general class of drugs known as hormones or hormone antagonists.
 It works by blocking an enzyme called CYP17.
-This enzyme normally helps certain cells in the body make male hormones called androgens, such as testosterone.
+This enzyme normally helps certain cells in the body make male hormones called androgens, such as testosterone, and so this drug can lower androgen levels.
 Since prostate cancer usually depends on androgens to help it grow and spread, this helps stop it from growing.

 Before taking this medicine

 - If you are allergic to anything, including medicines, dyes, additives, or foods.

 - If you have high blood pressure.
 Abiraterone may raise blood pressure.
 Your doctor will probably want to monitor this closely during treatment.

 - If you have any type of liver disease (including hepatitis).
 This drug is cleared from the body mainly by the liver.
 It may also affect the liver itself.
 Reduced liver function might result in more drug than expected staying in the body, which could lead to unwanted side effects.
 The dose of abiraterone may need to be reduced in people whose liver is not functioning well.

 - If you have or have ever had problems with your pituitary gland or adrenal glands.
 This drug may affect the function of these glands.